 One of the things the citizenM prides itself on its “social spaces” in fact the ground floor is given over entirely to a wonderful relaxed space perfect for working, socialising or just reading a book with a coffee.
 Or lusting after the commissioned artwork.
 It’s also a great space to play spot the “design classic’, as there are so many well-known pieces from the likes of Charles and Ray Eames, Antonio Citterio and Ronan and Erwan Bouroullec.

 There is a fun little design shop on the ground floor, selling coffee table books, prints and the types of trinkets you’d find at the Design Museum.

-The ground floor coffee shop was a saviour when I decided that going out at 7am for quick walk to get some exterior photo's was a good idea.
-Such a good idea in fact that when I got back I went straight back into my super comfy huge bed….. might have had something to do with those cocktails.
+The ground floor coffee shop was a saviour when I decided that going out at 7 am for a quick walk to get some exterior photos was a good idea.
+Such a good idea in fact that when I got back, I went straight back to my super comfy huge bed….. might have had something to do with those cocktails.